Click on the plus sign + for more information

 Does fruit sugar feed Candida?

 Glucose and fructose are the main fuel source for our cells.
 Cutting these out never fully addresses the cause.
 Fruits help to eliminate symptoms of Candida because of their high antioxidant and astringent properties.
 Candida Albicans is a fungus and fungus is involved in fermentation which is the decay of carbohydrates.
 Complex sugars (polysaccharides) like bread, create far more probelms with Candida than fruit.
 It's our fault when we improperly combine fruit with other types of foods that lead to fermentation, fungus, or symptoms of Candida (especially when we mix protein and starches together).
 The adrenal glands are responsible for sugar metabolism so if they are ever weak, we will have issues metabolizing fruit.
-Just keep in mind that fruit is never the cause of Candida, it's our bodies.
+Keep in mind that fruit is never the cause of Candida, it's the state of our bodies and what else we're doing.
 We cannot blame nature.

 Does fruit sugar feed cancer?

 This is a myth that unfortunately many still believe.
 To claim this, you are denying what decades of science has proven.
 To starve the body of sugar is to starve the cell of energy.
 Starvation, acidosis, or ketosis damages cells.
 A damaged cell is on its way to become a cancer cell.
 Since glucose and fructose are also simple sugars, saying fruit feeds cancer is also saying vegetables feed cancer.
 Even the American Cancer Society recommends a high fruit & vegetable diet!
 Every single living cell in your body runs off of sugar (or glucose).
 Our bodies and cells can regenerate, we just need to give it the optimal environment and conditions to do so.